geosolutions-it/openmaptiles/README.md

 * The ``iso_a2`` attribute is not available in ``place``
 * The ``level`` attribute is not available in ``poi``

-At the time of writing the ``osm-bright-gl`` renders with reasonable fidelity and output (while ther are still differences) while the other available styles need more work in the style translation engine to display properly.
+At the time of writing the ``osm-bright-gl`` renders with reasonable fidelity and output (there are still visible differences) while the other available styles need more work in the style translation engine to display properly.